 In September 2015, the Governor signed Senate Bill No. 415 ("SB 415"), also known as the California Voter Participation Rights Act.
 This Act requires most jurisdictions, including cities, school districts, and other districts, that currently hold elections for governing board members in odd-numbered years to move their elections to evennumbered years.
 SB 415's apparent goal is to increase voter turnout, given that evennumbered year elections generally have higher voter turnout rates than odd-numbered year elections.
-There are 70 jurisdictions in San Mateo County, and as of February 28, we expect 23 of them to hold elections in odd-numbered years.
-The San Mateo County Registration & Elections Division anticipates that many of these 23 jurisdictions will move to even-numbered year elections in the near future.
+There are 70 jurisdictions in San Mateo County, and as of April 11, 16 of them have not yet moved to even-numbered year elections.
+The San Mateo County Registration & Elections Division anticipates that many of these 16 jurisdictions will move to even-numbered year elections in the near future.

-On November 7, 2016, the City Council of the City of Foster City (the "City") approved an ordinance pursuant to Sections 1301, 10000-10735, and 14050-14057 of the California Elections Code requesting that election dates for future City general municipal elections be moved from odd- to even-numbered years.
-Notice of the City's requested change was submitted to the Board of Supervisors via a letter dated December 1, 2016.
-The resolution would move the City's next election, currently scheduled for November 2017, to November 2018.
-Current councilmembers up for reelection in 2017 and 2019 would have their terms extended by 12 months.
+On February 21, 2017, the City Council of the City of Burlingame (the "City") approved an ordinance pursuant to Sections 1301 and 10403.5 of the California Elections Code requesting that election dates for future City general municipal elections be moved from odd to even-numbered years.
+Notice of the City's requested change was submitted to the Board of Supervisors via a letter dated February 22, 2017.
+The resolution would move the City's odd-numbered year elections to even-numbered year elections starting in 2021.
+The election currently scheduled for November 2021 would be held in November 2022.
+The City would hold its regularly scheduled elections in November 2017 and November 2019 and extend the terms of all board members serving as of those dates by one (1) year, keeping board members in their respective seats for five years until their next elections in 2022 and 2024.

 Under Section 10403.5(a)(1), the Chief Elections Officer shall submit to the Board of Supervisors a report on the cost-effectiveness of the proposed change.
 The Board of Supervisors is required by Section 10403.5(a)(1) to approve the proposed change unless it finds that "the ballot style, voting equipment, or computer capability is such that additional elections or materials cannot be handled."